ness-ufrb/nepcorte/README.md

 * Project config file

 ```
-cd positivo-preditor/back-end
-cp example.cnf default.cnf
+change .env-example file to .env
 ```

-Modify the content in default.cnf according to your local MySQL database
+Modify the content of .env according to your local MySQL database

 #### Create static files